shortboard/monkey-interpreter/README.md

 # Monkey Interpreter

+A compiler written in Go to compile the Monkey language.

-Working through *Writing an Interpreter in Go* by Thornsten Ball
+Working through *Writing an Interpreter in Go* by Thornsten Ball.